jm-extend/CustomSLO/README.md

 you should end up with app/code/Extend/CustomSLO enable it : bin/magento enable Extend_CustomSLO

-you will end up with an option in Stores/Configuration/Extend/, select “SLO Special: After AM Theme Block”
+you will end up with an option in Stores/Configuration/Extend/Display Settings/PDP Offers Button placement, select “SLO Special: After AM Theme Block”